 Historically, thoroughbreds have steadily increased in size.
 The average height of a Thoroughbred in 1700 was about 13.3 hands high.
 By 1876 this had increased to 15.3.
 The average height of today’s thoroughbred is a little over 16 hands.

-Pedigree records of bloodlines and race results that go back generations.
+Pedigree records of bloodlines and race results go back generations.
 Believers in the Pedigree are convinced that disposition is strongly influenced by the X-chromosome.
 In recent years there’s been studies about the X-chromosome, citing the inheritance of a large heart as a feature of distinction.
 Indeed the large heart influences a horse’s growth and development, strength, stamina, endurance, and longevity; traits not only applicable to racing, but to a healthy life in general.
 Many large-hearted horses live long lives, to 30 or beyond.

 Studies reveal that intelligence is carried on the X-chromosome.
 What this means for a performance horse breeder is that they can observe the dams (mothers) of stallions and identify those with genetics suited for the races they are targeting.
 The traits they are seek may be located on the female side of the pedigree.
 Merely observing the bloodline represents a traditional and somewhat dated approach to breeding a winning horse.
 Nowadays examining the DNA of horses to find good breeding stock is becoming common practice.